 This makes the choice to implement off-grid hybrid renewables a simple one when the cost reductions are so staggering.
 Making a green decision, an economical decision.

-More than 1,200 energy access representatives assessed the pandemic’s impact on businesses and consumers, stressing the sector’s role in (re)building sustainable, resilient communities and economies at the Energy Access COVID-19 Relief Summit.
+Nearly 1,600 energy access representatives assessed the pandemic’s impact on businesses and consumers, stressing the sector’s role in (re)building sustainable, resilient communities and economies at the Energy Access COVID-19 Relief Summit.

 The two-day summit was organised by ARE and GOGLA with support from GET.invest and in partnership with AMDA, ESMAP, GDC, SEforALL and the Clean Cooking Alliance.
 Participants met in 600 online matchmaking meetings, organised by GET.invest, a programme supported by the European Union, Germany, Sweden, the Netherlands, and Austria.